 System requirements

 In regards to the format of the provided information that is needed from the respondents, opinions vary.
 The use of an API is obvious, since the format that can be used to provide such information is either XML, JSON or CSV.
 APIs support both XML and JSON formats for data exchange.
-An estimated 51% of the respondents prefer XML and JSON format, which - if adding the API percentage - ends up to 73%.
+An estimated 51% of the respondents prefer XML and JSON format, which - if adding the API percentage - adds up to 74%.
 This can validate the assumption that APIs can be characterised as the optimal way for data exchange within the AgTech community.

-Figure 16: In which format could you use the provided information?
+Figure 17: In which format could you use the provided information?
 (Question 12)

+Additionally, it was expressed that if the access to information was through an API, the majority of the users (74%) will require unlimited calls either for single (26%) or unlimited users (48 %).

+Figure 18: In terms of access to information through API, which of the following is the most preferable?
+(Question 13)

 Community challenges validation

-As it was presented on chapter 5.3, the initial version of the questionnaire was slightly changed in order to express in a precise way the challenges that the AgTech community is facing.
+As it was presented in the previous chapter, the initial version of the questionnaire was slightly changed in order to express in a precise way the challenges that the AgTech community is facing.
 The initially expressed challenges were reformed so as to meet the requirements that the interviewees expressed and were at the first place validated by the majority of them.
 The challenges list was finalized to the following:

-Table 6: Final list of challenges addressed by the AgTech community